Daimler doubles down on austerity as electric era beckons | DW | 10.02.2020

 Daimler continues to perform strongly in China, the world's largest auto market.
 Last year, Mercedes sales grew by 6.2%.
 But in another key market, the United States, the German firm's market share fell 3% between 2014 and 2018, according to LMC Automotive.
 Tesla, meanwhile, has seen sales grow tenfold.

-Added to that, profit margins from Daimler's automotive businesses are falling, from around 9% to 3% in 2019, according to the London-based brokerage, Evercore ISI.
+Added to that, automotive profit margins are falling, from around 9% to 3% in 2019, according to the London-based brokerage, Evercore ISI.

 Output delays would hurt growth